Discovery Cove reviews and photos from the all inclusive resort where you can swim with dolphins in Orlando!

 Note: In 2022, the Swimming with Sharks and Animal Trek experiences are offered at the same time.
 So you no longer can do both in one day.

 - Birds in the Aviary (including macaws)

 As is with everything at Discovery Cove, animal encounters can’t be guaranteed.
 If the animal doesn’t want to do an interaction, they aren’t going to force them.
 So just keep that in mind.

 In the Aviary, we had a private time scheduled to be surrounded by the birds and feeding them.
-The bird feeding experience is available to all Discovery Cove guests.
+The bird feeding experience is available to all Discovery Cove guests free of charge.
 However, the Animal Trek tour blocks off the Aviary room for just the tour participants for a small amount of time so it’s less crowded.

 Plus, you get some photo opps with colorful birds that you won’t normally find in the Aviary!

 We loved holding a small bowl filled with strawberries and little bits of food for the birds to eat.
 We held up the bowl and it was up to the birds whether or not they wanted to perch on our arms and eat.
 And, boy, did they ever!

 These little birds don’t have sharp claws, so don’t worry about them digging into your skin.
 They were so gentle while eating, and it was a joy to be so close and see them eat a strawberry!